 He had to believe him.
 The only other alternative was the Western front.
 But where on the line?
 Gruber had an idea.
-Why didn't I think about this earlier.
-The only way to get through to the Allied side quickly was the telegraph.
-It would have to have been coded.
-It was a long shot but he went to the telegraph office over by the Petreus and Paulus KIrken and it was closed.
-The telegraph operator lived above his office.
-But he wasn't home.
+Why didn't I think about this earlier?
+The only way to communicate with the Allied side quickly is by telegraph.Transmissions would have been coded.
+As a long shot they went to the telegraph office over by the Petreus and Paulus Kirken.
+Closed.
+The telegraph operator who lived above his office wasn't home.
 It was Christmas.

-He felt like Herod searching door to door for the baby Jesus in Bethlehem so many years ago.
-He was going to be more successful than that Roman Governor.
+Gruber felt like Herod searching door to door for the baby Jesus in Bethlehem so many centuries ago.
+He liked the analogy.
+He was going to be more successful than that Roman governor.

-There was no other alternative.
 Taking the butt of his luger he smashed the front window of the telegraph office.
 The end justified the means.
-An alarm started sounding as Gruber and Ritter stepped through the opening.
 The Belgian operator would keep a copy of all correspondence.
+An alarm started sounding as he and Ritter stepped through the opening.

+Gruber pointed over the door.
+"Break that damn bell."

-While they were sifting through the operator's desk the local German military police officers showed up guns drawn.
+While he was sifting through the operator's desk the local German military police officers showed up guns drawn.
 "What are you two doing in there?"